 Good news, thrill-seekers: the toothy gates of Sydney's oldest funfair are set to reopen from July 3, just in time for the school hols.
 However, the stroll beneath those iconic chompers is just the beginning of your Instagram-worthy day at this harbourside amusement park.

-The Martin Sharp designed, toothy gates of Luna Park are only the beginning of your Instagram-worthy day at Sydney's oldest amusement park.
-We've saved you heaps of time navigating the internet to give you the ultimate how-to guide for a trip to the historical fun land.
-Luna Park opened in 1935 and has been operating on and off since, now it's a beloved destination for locals and travellers alike.
-Grab a tickly fairy floss, buckle-in, and ride on through to Sydney's harbourfront fun park .
+We've saved you heaps of time trawling for details online to give you the ultimate how-to guide for a trip to this land of fun.
+But first, a history lesson: Luna Park opened in 1935 and has been operating on and off ever since.
+Today, it's a beloved destination for locals and travellers alike, replete with classic rides, fairy floss and stellar views of Sydney's big blue heart.

-Getting There If you're driving there's on-site parking but, as with most of inner-Sydney, that can be quite expensive.
+If you're driving, there's on-site parking but, as with most of inner-Sydney, that can be quite expensive.
 Your best option is to get the train or bus to Circular Quay and scoot over the water on a ferry.
-It’s undoubtedly cheaper, and you also get that excitement-building view of the famous Luna Park grin as your boat pulls in.
+It’s undoubtedly cheaper, and you also get that excitement-building view of the famous Luna Park grin as your boat docks.

 The Ferris Wheel is a huge drawcard, all heights and most ages can be spun (slowly) around at 40 metres above the harbour.
 Impressive day or night, the wheel has both classic charm and hi-tech light additions for the discerning aesthetes and Instagrammers out there.